What are the Indications for Myrbetriq?

-Before starting Myrbetiq, you should discuss possible side effects with your doctor or pharmacist.
+Before starting, you should discuss possible side effects with your doctor or pharmacist.

 Common Side Effects

 Not all side effects require medical attention.
-As your body adjusts to Levitra, side effects may go away.
+As your body adjusts, side effects may go away.

 Tell your doctor if you experience the following symptoms, and they become severe or do not go away on their own: